-Dental care including dental x-rays; dental appliances; orthodontia; and dental services resulting from medical treatment, including surgery on the jawbone, and radiation treatment is not covered.
+Dental care including dental x-rays; dental appliances; orthodontia; professional fees; and dental procedures/services resulting from medical treatment, including surgery on the jawbone, and radiation treatment is not covered.
 This exclusion does not apply to Dental Services covered above.